 Defining Harassment

-An individual engages in harassing behavior when they willfully and knowingly act in a way that will seriously:
+An individual engages in harassing behavior when they willfully and knowingly act in a way that will seriously alarm, annoy, torment, or terrorize a person.
+Harassing behavior in California does not have a legitimate purpose.

 Defining Credible Threats

 A credible threat in California may be verbal or written.
 Threats can also be delivered through electronic means.
 Threats can even be implied by past conduct.
-Any threat can be considered credible if an individual has the means to carry it out.

 Considering Charges Like Stalking in California

-- California Penal Code Section 422: Criminal Threats.
+- California Penal Code §422: Criminal Threats.

-- California Penal Code Section 653(m): Annoying Phone Calls.
+- California Penal Code §653(m): Annoying Phone Calls.

 Stalking charges may also be connected to domestic violence in the state of California.
 If an individual goes beyond stalking and takes direct action against another person, they could be charged with acts such as:

-- California Penal Code Section 207: Kidnapping.
+- California Penal Code §207: Kidnapping.

-- California Penal Code Section 240: Assault.
+- California Penal Code §240: Assault.

-- California Penal Code Section 242: Battery.
+- California Penal Code §242: Battery.

-- California Penal Code Section 261: Rape.
+- California Penal Code §261: Rape.

 Reviewing the Penalties for a Stalking Conviction

-- Corporal Injury to a Spouse.
+- Corporal injury to a spouse

-- Making Criminal Threats.
+- Making criminal threats

-Additionally, in some cases, the court system can require individuals convicted of stalking to join California’s sex offender registry.
+In some cases, the court system can require individuals convicted of stalking to join California’s sex offender registry.

 Focusing on Legal Defenses for Stalking in California